2025 Grant Awards

 Early Intervention Part C (Infant Toddler) Work Group of Thriving Pa

-$175,000 in support of statewide collaboration to improve the Pennsylvania Infant Toddler Early Intervention system.
-Pennsylvania Association for the Education of Young Children serves as the fiscal agent.
+$175,000 in support of statewide collaborative advocacy to improve the Pennsylvania Infant Toddler Early Intervention system.
+Pennsylvania Association for the Education of Young Children serves as the fiscal sponsor.

 Pennsylvania Health Access Network

-$75,000 in support of advocacy to expand and protect access to quality, equitable, and affordable health care and providing health insurance enrollment and navigation services.
+$75,000 in support of community outreach, organizing, and advocacy to expand and protect access to quality, equitable, and affordable health care.

 Pennsylvania Partnerships for Children

-$75,000 in support of advocacy to improve children and families’ access to quality, equitable health insurance, child care, early intervention services, and home visiting services.
+$75,000 in support of advocacy to promote healthy child development through access to quality health insurance, early intervention services, and child care.

-$75,000 in support of nonprofit partnership to expand civic participation, make voting easier, and secure equitable representation in state government.
+$75,000 in support of nonprofit collaboration and advocacy to expand civic participation, make voting easier, and secure equitable representation in state government.

 LEAD